Teamwork/ot-rich-text/README.md

 ## Presence

-Presence consists of a user ID and a list of 0 or more selections.
+Presence consists of a user ID (`u`), a number changes performed by the user (`u`) and a list of 0 or more selections (`s`).
 Each selection is a 2-element array containing the selection start index and the selection end index.
 For example:

 ```
 {
     u: '123', // user ID
+    c: 8,
     s: [ // list of selections
         [ 1, 1 ], // collapsed selection
         [ 5, 7 ], // forward selection